jeffhowarth/ee-edu/src/methods/map-raster-layers.md

 __For raster data, store the viz dictionary as a variable and then call this variable when you add the map layer.__

-Here is a common pattern to visualize __single-band grayscale__ images:
+Here is a common pattern to visualize __single-band images with grayscale__:

 ```js
 var single_viz =